 Museums, libraries and archives

-Through the objects, collections, film, documents and oral histories they hold they help to give us a sense of place and identity.
+Through objects, collections, film, documents and oral histories they help to give us a sense of place and identity.

-Thanks to National Lottery players, since 1994 we have awarded over £2.2bn to more than 5,600 museum, library, archive and collection-based projects across the UK.
+Thanks to National Lottery players, since 1994 we have awarded over £2.3billion to 5,800 museum, library, archive and collection-based projects across the UK.

 What do we support?